Dress is that of a typical businessman but can go casual when necessary or when he is not working in the hotel or on hotel business.

 Charles Albert Wentworth Jr. (born 1855)

-August 1865: Joined the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
-Later, he became involved in investigating federal crimes.
+Joins the newly formed Secret Service (Treasury Department) in combating counterfeit U.S. currency.
+Later, he became involves in investigating federal crimes.
 He now uses his business interests as means of gaining access to those who have come under suspicion in order to gather evidence to convict them.

-Present 1875: Has been sent to Kalispell to keep a watch (as well as being a contact for other operatives that may be in the area) and gather any evidence to convict those who may be behind a number of suspicious activities in the area over the years.
+Has been sent to Kalispell to keep a watch (as well as being a contact for other operatives that may be in the area) and gather any evidence to convict those who may be behind a number of suspicious activities in the area over the last few years.
 Buying the hotel presented a golden opportunity to get into the town and the community.

 Place of Birth: Washington D.C.